 CAN EATING TO MUCH PROTEIN BE BAD FOR YOU?

 On the evidence of studies, it was long thought that eating too much protein may be bad for you.
 However, those studies included diets high in animal proteins such as red or processed meats and other dairy products.

 There has been little research done on purely plant-based products and the risks associated with a high protein vegan diet.
 This means I can’t give you a definitive answer.
 Except to say that, a high protein diet may be a problem for those with an existing kidney problem or kidney dysfunction.

 It should also be remembered that variety is the key to supporting any diet.
-Also in addition to that, attention should be given to the vitamin and mineral requirements of the body, especially in pregnancy.
+Also, in addition to that, attention should be given to the body’s vitamin and mineral requirements, especially in pregnancy.

 However, for healthy people, including the elderly, higher protein intake may actually be beneficial in helping to decrease muscle loss.
 In my opinion, however, the most effective way to obtain the right amount of protein and all the amino acids is to have a varied diet.